jbreckmckye/octopress-parse/README.md

 ## parse-categories.js

 Analyses the stats / categories of your posts.
-It runs in two modes: an 'overview' of the categories in your library, listing each tag and the number of matches, and a 'search' mode listing all the posts that match a particular tag.
+It can list all the tags in your blog and all the files that possess a certain tag.

-This is helpful when you want to clean up and rationalise your tags: if I've decided that 'videogames', 'video games' and 'video-games' should all be amalgamated into a single tag, I can see which one I've used more and which files might be using the undesirable alternatives.
+This is helpful when you want to clean up and rationalise your categories: you can see how many near-duplicates you have ('videogames', 'video games' and 'video-games', for instance) and which posts have a tag you'd like to get rid of.

+### Listing tags

-To use in **'overview'** mode, just pass in a directory to analyse:
+Just pass in a directory of posts:

 `node parse-categories.js D:/Octopress/source/_posts`